MultiChain/multichain-feed-adapter/README.md

 * Any modern 64-bit Linux.
 * MultiChain Enterprise 2.0.4 Demo/Beta 1 or later.
 * Python 3.
-* If using the built-in database support, one of: PostgreSQL 9.2 or later, MySQL (to come), MongoDB (to come).
+* If using the built-in database support, one of: PostgreSQL 9.2+, MySQL/MariaDB 5.5+, MongoDB 2.4+.

 Getting Started